 Symptoms of a cracked intake pipe include the following:

-- Engine running hotter than usual
+- The engine running hotter than usual

 - Drop in performance